 Abrasions occur when elbows or knees are scraped, leaving the area red and tender.

 Clean the area using a clean cloth or cotton wool swab with a little water and mild soap.

-Then apply an antiseptic such as Sudocrem Antiseptic Healing Cream which contains ingredients which can help reduce the risk of infection.
+Then apply a healing cream such as Sudocrem which contains ingredients which can help reduce the risk of infection.
 It also contains a mild local anaesthetic to soothe pain.

 This treatment is similar as for abrasions.

 After washing, you may wish to hold the area under cold running water to ensure all dirt is removed.
 A small amount of Sudocrem can be applied before covering the area with a suitably sized plaster.
 Once the cut has begun to heal, you can remove the plaster if you wish, as exposing the cut to the air can help the healing process.